jkkummerfeld/text2sql-data/data/README.md

 variables/name           | string            | The variable name
 variables/type           | string            | Dataset specific type

-For the Spider dataset we have a few additional fields:
+For WikiSQL and Spider we have a few additional fields:

 Symbol             | Type              | Meaning
 ------------------ | ----------------- | -----------------------------
-sentences/original | string            | The question from the original dataset, before our simple tokenisation sentences/database | string            | The name of the database this question is for sql-original       | list of strings   | The query from the original dataset, before our canonicalisation
+sentences/original | string            | The question from the original dataset, before our simple tokenisation sentences/database | string            | The name of the database this question is for [Spider] sentences/table-id | string            | The name of the table this question is for [WikiSQL] sql-original       | list of strings   | The query from the original dataset, before our canonicalisation

-Also, there are a few caveats for Spider:
+Also, there are a few caveats:

-- There is no query split
+- There is no query split.
-- The test set is currently not available here (it is being kept secret by the original creators)
+- For Spider the test set is currently not available here (it is being kept secret by the original creators).
-- We did automatic variable identification and spot checked some of it (if you find issues, let us know!)
+- We did automatic variable identification and spot checked some of it (if you find issues, let us know!).
-- We modified our canonicalisation script to convert the data and spot checked the output (again, if you find issues, let us know!)
+- We modified our canonicalisation script to convert the data and spot checked the output (again, if you find issues, let us know!).
+- For WikiSQL we substituted in the actual field names, which contain all sorts of characters, so the SQL is not always valid.
+This substitution also means the 'sql-original' column numbers may be incorrect for some of the examples as we merged based on the final SQL.

 Example: